davidleonm/python-hello-world/README.md

 ## Composition
 * **PythonHelloWorld** - Folder with the solution and its unit tests.
 * **Dockerfile** - Dockerfile to build the solution.
 * **Jenkins files** - Files with Jenkins pipelines, separating branches from master branch.
+They are using this [shared library](https://github.com/davidleonm/shared-library) project.
 * **LICENSE** - File with the license, basically it says that you can use the code as you wish.
 * **README.md** - This file!
 * **sonar-project.properties** - File with configuration to execute Sonarqube analysis during master build.